Russo-Turkish War (1806–1812): Campaigns of 1808–10

+In 1810, the hostilities were renewed by the brothers Nikolay and Sergei Kamensky, who defeated the Ottoman reinforcement heading for Silistra and ousted the Turks from Hacıoğlu Pazarcık (May 22).
 The position of Silistra now appeared hopeless, and the garrison surrendered on May 30.
 Ten days later, Kamensky laid siege to another strong fortress, Shumla (or Schumen).
 His storm of the citadel was repelled at great loss of life, and more bloodshed ensued during the storming of the Danubian port of Rousse (or Rustchuk) on July 22.
-During the assault on Ruschuk, the Russians were routed, losing more than 8,500 men, three generals, such as Count Sievers, killed, Bekhmetev and Prince Shcherbatov seriously wounded, Sanders lightly wounded.
 The latter fortress did not fall to the Russians until 9 September, after Kamensky's army had surprised and routed a huge Turkish detachment at Batin on August 26.
-On October 26, Kamensky again defeated a 40,000 army of Osman Pasha at Vidin.
-Russians lost only 1,500 men, compared with 10,000 for their opponents.
+On October 26, Kamensky again defeated a 40,000-strong army of Osman Pasha at Vidin.
+The Russians lost only 1,500 men, compared with 10,000 for their opponents.

 However, the young Nikolay Kamensky caught a serious illness on February 4, 1811 and died soon thereafter, left the army under the command of Louis Alexandre Andrault de Langeron.
 To this point, although the Russians had won many battles, they had failed to achieve any important victories that would force the Ottomans to end the war.
 Furthermore, the relationship between France and Russia quickly became strained, pointing to the inevitable renewal of hostilities between the countries.
 The Russian Empire found that she needed to end the southern war quickly in order to concentrate on dealing with Napoleon.
 In such a situation, Tsar Alexander appointed his disfavoured general Mikhail Kutuzov to be the new commander of the Russian force.

 Alexander might not like Kutuzov, but he needed Kutuzov's intelligence, his talent and his prestige in the Army, where he was thought to be the direct successor of Suvorov.